-This is a list of famous people who have considerably changed their views, beliefs and preconceptions during their life time.
+This is a list of famous people who have considerably changed their views, beliefs and preconceptions during their lifetime.
 It is interesting for seeing how people can change their mind in a positive way.

 Ashoka (304–232 BCE) An Indian Emperor who ruled over a huge Indian Empire.
 He conquered Kalinga in a bitterly destructive war, in which thousands were slain.
 After seeing the slaughter he had caused, Ashoka embraced Buddhism and preached a new doctrine of non-violence, toleration and peace.

-St Paul. ( 5 – 67AD) In his early life, Saul of Tsarus was a Roman citizen who participated in the persecution of Christians, but after a vision on the road to Damascus, he embraced the religion he used to persecute.
+St Paul. ( 5 – 67AD) In his early life, Saul of Tarsus was a Roman citizen who participated in the persecution of Christians, but after a vision on the road to Damascus, he embraced the religion he used to persecute.
 St Paul became a passionate evangelist and spread Christianity to all corners of the Roman Empire.

 Emperor Constantine (272 – 337) The First Roman Emperor to embrace Christianity.
-In 313 he issued the edict of Milan which allowed Christians to profess their faith without interference.
+In 313 he issued the Edict of Milan which allowed Christians to profess their faith without interference.
 It ended the Roman Empire’s persecution of Christianity.

 Ralph Waldo Emerson (1803 – 1882) Ordained a Pastor in a Unitarian church, Emerson left to pursue his own independent ideas and philosophy.
 He became one of America’s foremost philosophers, writing essays on mysticism and individualism.
-Emerson could never be confined in a neat ideology, expressing a great freedom of the mind.
+Emerson could never be confined in a neat ideology, expressing great freedom of the mind.

 Leo Tolstoy (1828 – 1910) Tolstoy was born in a privileged aristocratic family.
 He served as an army officer and incurred large gambling debts.
 He came to reject his privileged lifestyle, freeing his own serfs and embracing pacifism and Christian-anarchism.

 Martin Niemöller (1892 – 1984) During the First World War, Niemöller was a successful German U-boat captain.
 He was also a staunch conservative nationalist, who welcomed Hitler’s assumption of power in 1933.
 However, in 1937, he was imprisoned for criticising Hitler’s religious policies.
-After the war, he admitted guilt over the holocaust and became a prominent pacifist and member of the Peace Movement.
+After the war, he admitted guilt over the Holocaust and became a prominent pacifist and member of the Peace Movement.

 George Orwell (1903 – 1950) – Orwell was educated at Eton and entered the Imperial British civil service in Burma.
 However, Orwell came to oppose the British Empire.
 He also reacted against the class privileges he was entitled to.
 He embraced periods of poverty to experience life amongst the poorest workers.
 He also volunteered to fight on the side of the Republicans in the Spanish civil war.